pallets/flask/docs/patterns/sqlalchemy.rst

 SQLAlchemy will automatically commit for us.

-To query your database, yu use the engine directly or use a connection:
+To query your database, you use the engine directly or use a connection:

 >>> users.select(users.c.id == 1).execute().first()
 (1, u'admin', u'admin@localhost')